factorhouse/kpow-helm-charts/README.md

 #### Start Kpow with config from a ConfigMap

+This approach expects a ConfigMap to be available within the factorhouse namespace in kube, to understand how to configure Kpow with a local ConfigMap template see [Start Kpow with Local Changes](#start-kpow-with-local-changes).

 You can configure Kpow with a ConfigMap of environment variables as follows:

 ```bash
 helm install --namespace factorhouse --create-namespace kpow kpow/kpow --set envFromConfigMap=kpow-config
 ```

-See [kpow-config.yaml.example](./charts/kpow/kpow-config.yaml.example) for example environment configuration file.
+See [kpow-config.yaml.example](./charts/kpow/kpow-config.yaml.example) for an example ConfigMapfile.

+### Manage a Kpow Instance

-#### Access the Kpow UI
+#### Set the $POD_NAME variable and test the Kpow UI

-Follow the instructions in the notes to configure port forwarding.
+Follow the instructions in the notes to set the $POD_NAME variable and configure port forwarding to test the Kpow UI.

 ```bash
 export POD_NAME=$(kubectl get pods --namespace factorhouse -l "app.kubernetes.io/name=kpow,app.kubernetes.io/instance=kpow" -o jsonpath="{.items[0].metadata.name}")